 Our approach to economic study is fundamental and non-technical.
 Terms are defined, basic economic laws are sought and basic principles are applied.
 Supplemental readings are offered throughout — applying the principles to current conditions and answering frequently asked questions.

-- The Law of Human Progress
+- The Distribution of Wealth

 - Protection vs. free Trade